Skipton Beer Festival 2019

 Town Hall 23rd to 24th May

 The logo was, well, an obvious progression: two sheep, for political correctness, one male, one female (leaving open the possibility for year 3 of our 2 sheep with a little one).
 For everything else, you don‘t change a winning formula.
 Again the beer was in the annex.
 It was fortunate we had made this decision as our beer-ordering guru had the bright idea of ordering a strawberry beer.
 This was just a bit lively and, when an inexperienced volunteer tapped it, there was a lot of swearing as the beer hit the ceiling, and sprayed into the bar manager‘s face.
 (We never did find out which upset her most.)
 Had we been in the main hall, it might have brought all the crumbling plaster down!
 As it was, it just left a red stain on the ceiling.
-(Don‘t tell the Town Hall Manager but see if you can spot it yourself when you come this year.)
+(Don‘t tell the Town Hall Manager!)
 Our bar manager now has a strange aversion to fruit beers.

 Skipton Beer Festival 2009